rocky/python-decompile3/README.rst

 Uncompyle6 is awesome, but it has has a fundamental problem in the way it handles control flow.
-In the early days of Python when there was little optimization and code was generated in a very template-oriented way, code generation could be done by simply looking at code patterns.
+In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring ot control flow-structures could be done by simply looking at code patterns.

 Over the years more code optimization, specifically around handling jumps has made it harder to support detecting control flow strictly